tmoskun/weather_by_ip/README.md

 The gem also uses Google weather service to the weather information by location.
 It doesn't require any key.

+It's also has functionality to get weather information by city name or zip code.
+In this case, registration with ipinfodb.com is not needed.

 The weather information then is obtained as the following:

 ```
-WeatherByIp.get_weather(<your ip>, <your ipinfodb_key>)
+WeatherByIp.get_weather('<your ip>', '<your ipinfodb_key>')

+or

+GeoIp.api_key = <your key>
+WeatherByIp.get_weather('<your ip>')

+or

+WeatherByIp.get_weather('<your city, state or zip code>')
+WeatherByIp.get_weather('Santa Clara, CA')
+WeatherByIp.get_weather('78744')
 ```

 ## Limitations

-THe location by ip service is free and doesn't always give the correct location.
+* The location by ip service is free and doesn't always give the correct location.
+* Retrieval by zip code has been tested on the US and Canadian zip codes.
+It's recommended to use city names if retrieval by zip code doesn't work.

 ## Testing